 3. Which type of welding uses a chemical reaction to produce intense heat instead of using gas fuel or electric current?

 c.
 Laser welding

 Avoid the possibility of dangerous electric shock by using insulated electrode holders and wearing dry leathers and gloves.

-Hot metal and burns: Hot metal will cause severe burns.
+Hot metal will cause severe burns.
 Never handle it with bare hands until it has cooled naturally or has been quenched in the quenching tank.
 Therefore, use leather gloves with tight fitting cuffs that fit over the sleeves of the jacket.
-Many welders wear a full set of leathers that consists of the following:
+Many welders wear a full set of leather protective clothing, called "leathers."

 that one pin weld of the duct failed.
 He decided to replace the defective pin.
 When he drove a new weld, the sparks from the weld ignited the residue of the propanol on his glove.